Top 7 Tips on Transitioning into a Retirement Community

 1. Ready Your House for Sale

 If you’re currently a homeowner and need to sell, ask trusted friends and relatives if they can suggest a good real estate agent.
 Consider a Seniors Real Estate Specialist® who is specifically qualified to address the needs of senior homebuyers and sellers.
-However, if you choose to proceed, do interview at least three agents, ask each for references and follow up with their clients to select the one most appropriate for your situation.
+However, if you choose to proceed, interview at least three agents, ask each for references, and follow up with their clients to select the most appropriate for your situation.

 2. Study Your New Floor Plan

 Obtain the layout of your new home and use the measurements to determine which pieces of your furniture can accompany you.
 Take photos of your existing room décor to make unpacking and placing items in your new home easier.
+There are specialists who help older adults plan for a move to maximize how many personal items they can take to their new home.
+The results can be dramatic.
+“It felt like I was moving into a smaller version of my previous home.
+By working with the floor plan, we were able to bring so many of my favorite things,” shared a resident who recently moved.

 3. Plan Your Downsizing Strategy